Exercise: Nigeria Floods#

 ../../_images/en_qgis_now_brush_nigeria_flood_exercise.png

 1. For a more detailed idea of the flood extend we can load the layer “VIIRS_20220901_20220930_MaximumFloodWaterExtent_Nigeria.shp” which shows the maximum extent of surface water between 9th and 30th October 2022.
 If you like you can also load “VIIRS_20220901_20220930_PermanentWater_Nigeria.shp”.
 This layer shows lakes and other permanent surface water features.
-Once you loaded the layers in QGIS, you can see that they are correctly displayed.
-However, upon checking the layer information you can see that the new layers have a different Coordinate Reference System (CRS).
+Once you have loaded the layers in QGIS, you can see that they are correctly displayed.
+However, upon checking the layer information, you can see that the new layers have a different Coordinate Reference System (CRS).
 They have the EPSG Code 9707 whereas our project has 4326 (Wiki Video).

 • Right click on the data layer, click on “Properties”.